codecrypto-academy/web3-rust/1-Rust/1-Empezando/35 Proyectos significativos.md

 3. **Reusability**: Code can often be shared between server-side Rust and browser-side Wasm implementations.

 4. **Ecosystem**: Access to Rust's growing ecosystem of libraries and tools.

-ICertainly!
-Tauri is an exciting framework for building cross-platform desktop applications using web technologies, with Rust as its backend.
-Here's an overview of Tauri and its use of Rust:

 # Tauri in Rust